 DEQ issues permits and approvals to facilities that manage solid and hazardous waste.
 The permits contain requirements for the design, operation (including environmental monitoring), and proper closure of a facility upon cessation of regulated activities.
 The permits also define the appropriate corrective action and measures to be undertaken should pollutants escape into the environment.
 The goal of developing and implementing a closure plan is to prevent such pollution from reaching the land and groundwater.
-Remediation plans address the cleanup of any known or future releases.
-Waste permits are required for treatment, storage, disposal, and incineration of hazardous and solid waste.
+Permits are required for treatment, storage, disposal, and incineration of hazardous and solid waste.
 DEQ issues the following permits:

 - The Hazardous Waste Management Regulations, which closely follow federal standards established under RCRA, require permits for storage, treatment and disposal of hazardous wastes. - The Regulated Medical Waste Management Regulations set standards for the storage, and treatment of regulated medical waste.
 Regulated medical waste may be stored, steam sterilized, incinerated or treated by an acceptable alternative mechanism, in a facility permitted under the regulations. - The Solid Waste Management Regulations set standards for the siting, design, construction, operation, closure and post-closure care of solid waste management facilities.
 The types of facilities described in the regulations include sanitary landfills, industrial waste landfills, and construction/demolition/debris landfills, transfer stations, composting facilities for other than yard waste, mass burn incinerators, materials recovery facilities, waste storage piles and other facilities of a similar nature.
-The standards in Virginia for sanitary landfills comply with RCRA Subtitle D. - The Coal Combustion By-Product Regulations provide for the use, reuse or reclamation of coal combustion by-products and establish appropriate standards for siting, design, construction and operation.
-The regulations provide reasonable exemptions from the permitting requirements and from certain substantive facility requirements in order to promote the development of resource conservation and resource recovery systems. - Certain categories of facilities regulated under the provisions of the Virginia Waste Management Act are deemed to have a permit if their owners or operators meet specific regulatory requirements based on the particular type of facility.
+The standards in Virginia for sanitary landfills comply with RCRA Subtitle D. - Certain categories of facilities regulated under the provisions of the Virginia Waste Management Act are deemed to have a permit if their owners or operators meet specific regulatory requirements based on the particular type of facility.
 For these facilities, the Permit-by-Rule (PBR) process is greatly simplified and permit application fees are not assessed.
-The owners or operators of the following waste facilities may elect the "permit-by-rule" process or apply for a regular permit in order to have the permit in the event a permit is needed in advance of construction or operation: publicly owned wastewater treatment works that accept hazardous wastes for treatment; solid waste transfer stations; materials recovery facilities; composting facilities; waste to energy, thermal treatment, or incineration facilities; waste piles; centralized waste treatment facilities; and, regulated medical waste management facilities.
+The owners or operators of the following waste facilities may elect the "permit-by-rule" process; solid waste transfer stations; materials recovery facilities; composting facilities; waste to energy, thermal treatment, or incineration facilities; waste piles; and, regulated medical waste management facilities.